paulsmith/newrelic-go-agent/README.md

 # New Relic Go Agent

-An official [New Relic][nr] agent for the Go programming language.
+An unofficial [New Relic][nr] agent for the Go programming language.
 Allows your Go web app to appear as an application in New Relic (under the "APM" tab).

 It wraps the [New Relic Agent SDK][sdk] -- the SDK is currently Linux only, therefore,